What is life?

 At seventeen I was not clever.
 Books felt like enemies.
 School was a punishment I endured in the back row, eyes lowered, never raising my hand.
 Teachers skipped over me as if I were invisible.
 My uniform was always too short because we could not afford a new one.
 The other boys whispered and laughed.
 I learned early to keep my mouth shut and my head down.

 My mind moved slowly, thick and heavy, as though pushing through deep water.
 But my body was different.
-At seventeen I already possessed the frame of a man ten years older: thick neck, wide chest, powerful shoulders, and hands rough with calluses from hauling sacks at the weekend market.
+At seventeen I already possessed the frame of a man ten years older.
+Thick neck, wide chest, powerful shoulders, hands rough with calluses from hauling sacks at the weekend market.
 My back was strong.
 My will to endure was stronger.

 The army did not ask for intelligence.
 It did not demand degrees or sharp answers.
 It only needed bodies willing to bleed and break.
 At seventeen, that door stood open, and it was the only one that offered money.